google/santa/README.md

 Santa is not yet a 1.0 and we have some known issues to be aware of:

+* Santa only blocks execution (execve and variants), it doesn't protect against dynamic libraries loaded with dlopen, libraries on disk that have been replaced or libraries loaded using DYLD_INSERT_LIBRARIES.
+We are working on also protecting against these avenues of attack.

 * Kext communication security: the kext will only accept a connection from a single client at a time and said client must be running as root.
 We haven't yet found a good way to ensure the kext only accepts connections from a valid client.